Parishri07/AI-course-project/README.md

 [PPT](AI_Project_Presentation.pptx)

 ## Integration from previous semester projects
-The part of Text summarization was integrated from project done in semester 4.
+The part of Text summarization was integrated from project done in semester 4. <br />
 Project Link:  https://github.com/arusix-46/NLP-Project